CKC-Technologies/tunl-embedded-payment-form/README.md

 ```

-All other parameters are optional, but allow much more control over the output.
+All other parameters are optional but allow much more control over the output.

 #### Tunl Form Options